10. Chapter 9

 The first light of early morning was just beginning to touch the stone buildings when Éothain and Éomer met in the Houses of Healing.
 The new king of Rohan said nothing when his kinsman announced he would be riding with the host, only regarded him with a calculating and warning stare.
 Presently they made their way through the sick-ward, the echo of their footfalls surrounding them.

 Éowyn was standing at the window as they entered her chamber, her mouth pressed in a thin line and a thoughtful expression on her face.
-She swerved round when she felt their presence and her eyes flashed at the sight of them clad in mail and girt with swords.
+She spun round when she felt their presence and her eyes flashed at the sight of them clad in mail and girt with swords.

 "It is good to see your arm is healing, Éowyn," said Éothain in greeting.

 She merely nodded.
 "You are fortunate, cousin," she spoke at last.
 "Your injury does not hinder you."
 There was a trace of longing in her voice that he did not understand; but they spoke together for a little while, and then Éothain took his leave, letting the siblings say their farewells in peace.